kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 - Drafts produced by the tool are copied to a file called `release-notes-draft.md` in the [releases folder](../../../releases) for the current release in the `sig-release` repo.
 - The Communications team will hold meetings to discuss blogposts and media releases regarding the release sometime before code freeze.
 Ensure that at least one person from the release notes team attends this meeting with the release lead and enhancements lead.
 The release notes team should ensure that the "Major Themes" identified in this meeting are reflected in the "Major Themes" section of the release notes.
 If no one is able to attend the meeting, reach out to the communications team, release lead or enhancements lead to ensure messaging around Major Themes is coordinated.
 - If gentle nudging of SIG Leads is not effective in retrieving feedback/confirmation, the Release Notes Team can use a reasonable amount of creative liberity in completing the notes
-- A ["Known Issues"](known-issues-bucket.md) section will also be created in a GitHub issue to be added to the release notes before release date.
+- A ["Known Issues Bucket Issue"](known-issues-bucket.md) for the release must be created by the release notes team in [kubernetes/kubernetes](https://github.com/kubernetes/kubernetes/issues/new) so issues can be collected for the "Known Issues" section of the release notes.
 - The confirmed upon notes are cleaned up and copy edited by the release-notes team to ensure uniform language/style is used.
 - An "External Dependencies" section should be currated which outlines how external depdendency versions have changed since the last release
   - See [the 1.12 release notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG-1.12.md#external-dependencies) for an example